oatlog/oatlog/doc/report/main.typ

 We evaluate Oatlog in two aspects: its compatibility with and its speedup relative to egglog.
 The compatibility can in turn be divided into correctness and completeness, both of which are evaluated using egglog's test suite.
-We find that, while Oatlog creates identical e-graphs, a large fraction of egglog programs require features that Oatlog does not support.
-Oatlog can therefore not replace egglog in most use-cases in the near term.
+A large fraction of egglog programs require features that Oatlog does not support, but most such features can reasonably be implemented within Oatlog's architecture.
+Bridging this gap would allow Oatlog to displace egglog in many use-cases that embed e-graphs into applications.

-In performance terms, Oatlog achieves order of magnitude speedups for small e-graphs, gradually shrinking to a 2x speedup at $10^6$ e-nodes and egglog performance parity beyond $10^7$ e-nodes.
+In performance terms, Oatlog achieves order-of-magnitude speedups for small e-graphs, gradually shrinking to a 2x speedup at $10^6$ e-nodes and egglog performance parity beyond $10^7$ e-nodes.

 == Egglog language support and correctness